-The worst of the COVID-19 pandemic might be behind us, but for some children and young people, adapting to COVID-normal life may be hard.
+We are still in the middle of the COVID-19 pandemic, and for some children and young people, adapting to COVID-normal life may be hard.
 Here’s what you can do to help them cope.

-Last year, the global pandemic affected everyone’s life in some way.
-But for many school-aged kids and young people, it was particularly disruptive, causing school shutdowns, the cancellation of milestone events and taking catch-ups with friends and family off the table.
+The global pandemic is affecting everyone’s life in some way.
+But for many school-aged kids and young people, it has been particularly disruptive, causing school shutdowns, the cancellation of milestone events and taking catch-ups with friends and family off the table.

-If you worried about how that would affect your kids moving forward, you’re in good company.
+If you are worried about how that would affect your kids moving forward, you’re in good company.

 This report published by the Australian Childhood Foundation in September 2020 found that almost a third of parents were concerned that the effects of COVID-19 would have lasting mental health impacts on their children, such as heightened anxiety and stress.

 “Some children may still be experiencing COVID-related anxiety,” says Kirrilie Smout, a clinical psychologist specialising in the mental health of children and adolescents.

 “This may stem from disappointment and sadness about what they might have lost – like a significant event such as a graduation – or anxiety about what new threats they may have to manage.
 Ongoing stress around their family’s financial situation as a result of COVID can also contribute.”